 Camp takes place Friday through Sunday of True/False for high school students—who, pre-pandemic, came to Columbia from all across the country (since 2020, efforts have been much more locally focused by necessity).
 Students follow a thoughtfully curated path through the festival, and beyond watching films, they have access to filmmakers, opportunities to make media art through workshops, establish lifelong connections with other student storytellers, and engage deeply on topics of media literacy.

 Through this media literacy lens, we ask students to actively consider what they are ingesting: why a piece of media was made, what its central message is, whose perspective and bias it acknowledges—and doesn’t.
 All media is text, and it is our belief that students have within them the potential to be both media-makers and critics.
 We want them to leave this program with skills to interrogate media beyond film and the ability to be more civically and critically engaged in their own communities.

-We are accepting applications for both Campers as well as Camp Counselors!
-Applications for campers are due January 27, 2023, while counselor applications are due on February 3.
+We are accepting applications for both Camp Campers as well as Camp Counselors!
+Applications for Campers are due January 28, 2024, while Counselor applications are due on February 2, 2024.
 Find both applications and detailed information below.
-For questions about all things Camp, contact our Camp True/False Coordinator, Finn Kisida.
+For questions about all things Camp, contact our Director of Community Partnerships & Education, Faramola Shonekan.